top of page

 The Champawat Man-Eater: .450/.400 Nitro Express

 The Champawat Man-Eater killed over 436 people, making her the deadliest tiger in recorded history.
 To stop her, Corbett used a W.J.
-Jeffery rifle in .450/.400 Nitro Express, a smokeless powder rifle offering:
+Jeffery rifle in .450/.400 Nitro Express.
+This smokeless powder rifle offered several advantages:

 • Higher velocity and flatter trajectory